 The turn of the 21st century saw nearly every basic service or product pushed online.
-Initially a novelty, it is now impossible or prohibitively inefficient to use non-digital means to access these services and products.
+Initially a novelty, it is now prohibitively inefficient to use non-digital means to access these services and products.
 Most of us are familiar with this 'digital divide' as a social equity issue.
 A lack of high-speed internet, computer, or phone access can prevent widespread inclusion in digital services.
 Not teaching with these digital tools in the education system propagates this social inequity to future generations.

 A Seminal Study Makes The Cybersecurity Social Equity Case

-- Underserved residents are nearly 2 times as likely to report being a victim of cyber scam than the general population (26% vs 15%) and nearly a third (31%) of those victims had been scammed 3 times or more
+- Underserved residents are nearly 2 times as likely to report being a victim of a cyber scam than the general population (26% vs 15%) and nearly a third (31%) of those victims had been scammed 3 times or more

 - The above statistic is even more concerning when you consider underserved residents likely underreport being victims of cyber crime: 19% don't know if they have ever been a victim of cyber scam, 41% don't know if their device has ever had a virus, and 44% are unsure if they have ever provided personal information to strangers

 - Underserved residents who self-reported 'low confidence' in their cybersecurity readiness are up to 8 times less likely to use online banking, job hunting or other online services than the general population.